 So there's going to be a back-to-blue demonstration this Saturday.

-And so wherever you are around the country, but if you're in Milwaukee, or you're in Austin, Texas, or you're in Phoenix, Arizona, or you are in Los Angeles, California, or you're in New York City, or you're in Miami.
+And so wherever you are around the country, but if you're in Milwaukee or you're in Austin, Texas, or you're in Phoenix, Arizona, or you are in Los Angeles, California, or you're in New York City, or you're in Miami.

-So we'll get back to this, because this is a big narrative, and it took forever to figure out what he was talking about and what the reality of it is.
+And it took forever to figure out what he was talking about and what the reality of it is.

 And my big position on this that I want to really stress is that I don't respect Alex's coverage of the Epstein story.